Shawn Crahan

 Michael Shawn Crahan (born September 24, 1969), more commonly known by his stage persona "Clown", is an American musician.
-He is the co-founder and one of the three percussionists for heavy metal band Slipknot in which he is designated #6.
-Crahan helped found Slipknot in 1995 along with Paul Gray and Joey Jordison.
-As of 2022, Crahan is the only remaining founding member of Slipknot.

-Crahan is the longest-serving member of Slipknot, performing with the band since its formation in 1995, Crahan also has extensive involvement with Slipknot's media production and music videos.
+He is the co-founder, percussionist, and only original member remaining of the alternative metal band Slipknot, in which he is designated #6.
+He helped form Slipknot in 1995 alongside bassist Paul Gray and former vocalist Anders Colsefni, although a lot of what Slipknot became came from Paul Gray and Joey Jordison.
+Crahan is the longest-serving member of the band, and also has extensive involvement with Slipknot's media production and music videos.
 Outside Slipknot, Crahan had two side project bands called To My Surprise and Dirty Little Rabbits.
 Aside from his musical activity, he also directed the 2016 action thriller film Officer Downe.

 Personal life

-In college, Crahan majored in Creative Writing.
-He performed in bands such as Heads on the Wall and One Cup of Fat before forming The Pale Ones, which would later become known as Slipknot.
 Crahan married his wife Chantel in June 1993, in Des Moines, Iowa.
-They had four children together: Alexandria, Gage, Gabrielle, and Simon.
+They had four children together, the second youngest of whom died in 2019 at the age of 22.
 Crahan is also a filmographer and photographer, having published a Slipknot photo album "The Apocalyptic Nightmare" in 2012.
-In 2012, he also made his debut acting appearance in the film The Devil's Carnival.
-He is also a collector of baseball cards.
-He is a smoker and has been willing to break the law to smoke inside venues along with other members of Slipknot, even when subject to a significant fine.
+In 2012, he made his debut acting appearance in the film The Devil's Carnival.
+Crahan's son, Simon, currently plays drums in Vended, a band also containing fellow Slipknot member Corey Taylor's son Griffin.

-On May 18, 2019, Crahan announced on multiple social media networks, that his youngest daughter, Gabrielle, had died at the age of 22.
-Allegedly, her cause of death was a drug overdose and her death came only days after she celebrated five months of sobriety.